Finland–India relations: Finnish embassy in India

 The Government of Finland organized a competition to design the new embassy building in the 1960s.
 Reima Pietilä and Raili Paatelainen won the competition.
 However, due to shortage of funds, and higher priority assigned to construct embassies in other countries, construction of a new embassy in Chanakyapuri was further delayed.
 The Government of India sent a note to the Finland Government in 1963 informing them that construction of the embassy was long overdue, and that the plot sold to the Finland Government had begun to attract anti-social elements to the diplomatic enclave.
 Further, the Swiss and Swedish embassies had complained that cobras were residing on the plot allotted to Finland.
 The Finnish embassy would move again from Prithviraj Road to Golf Links.
 It was located at 42 Golf Links from 1967 to 1979 and 25 Golf Links from 1979 to 1986.
 Finally, in the early 1980s, construction began on the embassy in Chanakypuri based on the design by Pietilä and Paatelainen.
 The embassy in Chanakyapuri was opened on 5 December 1986.

+The Embassy of Finland in New Delhi, located in the Chanakyapuri diplomatic enclave, is an architectural landmark designed by Finnish architects Reima and Raili Pietilä.
+Known for its sculptural white roofline that evokes the snowy ridges of Finland, the building was inaugurated in 1986 and serves as the primary diplomatic mission of Finland to India, Bangladesh, Bhutan, Maldives, and Sri Lanka.

+As of 2025, the mission is led by H.E.
+Kimmo Lähdevirta, the Ambassador of Finland to India.
+His tenure has focused on modernizing bilateral ties through "Team Finland" collaborations in high-technology and green energy sectors.

+One of the most significant developments in recent India–Finland relations is the DESI Initiative (Digitalisation, Education, Sustainability, and Innovation).
+Launched on September 20, 2023, DESI is Finland’s first comprehensive, multi-sector country strategy for India.
+It serves as a preferred partnership framework designed to align Finnish expertise in the circular economy and future ICT with India’s "Digital India" and "Make in India" goals.

+The DESI initiative was conceptualized and developed by a core strategic team at the mission in New Delhi.
+The primary creators of the framework are: